3D Animation Software | What is 3D Animation? | Autodesk

 How to buy

 The 3D animation pipeline comprises several stages.
-Generally, a project comes together through conceptualisation, script writing and storyboarding.
-Artists will begin the 3D modelling and texturing phase to create the characters and props of a scene.
+Generally, a project comes together through conceptualization, script writing, and storyboarding.
+Artists will begin the 3D modeling and texturing phase to create the characters and props of a scene.
 These assets get passed on to animation, where movement is added to complex character rigs and camera work.
-Various effects and simulations get added to elements like hair, fur, fire and cloth.
+Various effects and simulations get added to elements like hair, fur, fire, and cloth.
 The final stage of the 3D animation pipeline involves lighting and rendering the scenes.

 Using 3D animation software makes it easier to apply the 12 principles.
-For example, the software’s keyframes, motion paths and curve drawing all help to bolster the seventh principle of arcs, which can serve realism or amusing exaggeration.
-3D modelling perfectly suits the 11th principle of solid drawing, in which weight, gravity, light and shadow are all intrinsic to working with 3D animation software.
+For example, the software’s keyframes, motion paths, and curve drawing all help to bolster the seventh principle of arcs, which can serve realism or amusing exaggeration.
+3D modeling perfectly suits the 11th principle of solid drawing, in which weight, gravity, light, and shadow are all intrinsic to working with 3D animation software.

+After initial concept and storyboarding, there are a number of steps to take in your 3D animation software to bring your idea to fruition.

+This is where you create the basic structure of the objects and characters in your animation.
+3D character animation software like Autodesk Maya will allow you to create a ‘mesh’ out of rudimentary shapes, which can then be mapped onto a 3D grid.

 Learn about the top benefits of 3D animation software from Autodesk.

-Whether you’re after a stylised or hyperrealistic look, feature-rich 3D animation software can help you bring animated content to life.
-From hair, fur and skin to intricate environments, add the finest details to characters and scenes and deliver high-quality work that keeps clients coming back.
+Whether you’re after a stylized or hyperrealistic look, feature-rich 3D animation software can help you bring animated content to life.
+From hair, fur, and skin to intricate environments, add the finest details to 3D character animations and scenes and deliver high-quality work that keeps clients coming back.

-The best 3D animation software has feature-rich tools that make the most of every aspect of modelling, rigging, keyframe and motion capture animation, texturing, lighting, effects and rendering allowing you to iterate faster, pinpoint where to make changes in real time and avoid breaking creative flow.
+The best 3D animation software has feature-rich tools that make the most of every aspect of modeling, rigging, keyframe and motion capture animation, texturing, lighting, effects, and rendering, allowing you to iterate faster, pinpoint where to make changes in real-time, and avoid breaking creative flow.

+Autodesk is committed to helping educate tomorrow's leaders.
+Get free access to our entire portfolio of products with the Autodesk Education plan.

 Discover the top 3D animation tools and features available with Autodesk software.